-The Best Space Heaters of 2018
+The Best Space Heaters of 2019

 Type: Mica

-Quick Facts: Retails for around $90, wall mountable, wheels included
+Quick Facts: Wall mountable, wheels included

 Safety features: Automatic shut off if tipped over, overheat protection, power/caution indicator lights

-If you want a space heater that does it all, you only need to spend $90.
+If you want a space heater that does it all, this space heater is the one for you.
 The Delonghi HMP1500 aced our spot-heating and room-heating tests.
 Our thermal sensors recorded the HMP1500 outputting a maximum temperature of almost 95°F. This Delonghi also raised the temperature of a 1350-cubic-foot room six degrees in an hour, more than enough to warm a chilly room.

 Performance aside, the HMP1500 also has design elements that can fit any lifestyle.
 Users that want their heater to follow them from room to room can install the included wheels.
 Where stairs are a concern, a handle on the back lets you easily lift the 8-pound frame anywhere.
 If you have one room in your home that needs supplementary heating, the HMP1500 can be mounted to a wall as a permanent fixture.